 However, during the emergency we recognise that there are some factors that may make it difficult for you to complete your revalidation.

-We’ve put together a document on how we will support you to meet the requirements.
+We've put together a document on how we'll support you to meet the requirements.

 This document is also for those who support people on our register to meet the requirements, including confirmers, reflective discussion partners and employers.
 Please share this with them if you think it would be helpful.